-You can use the BDD program if all of these are true for you:
+You can use the BDD program if you meet all of the requirements listed below.

-- You’re a Servicemember on full-time active duty (including a member of the National Guard, Reserve, or Coast Guard), and
+- You’re a Servicemember on full-time active duty (including a member of the National Guard, Reserves, or Coast Guard), and

 - You have a known separation date, and

 - Your separation date is in the next 180 to 90 days

 What if I have less than 90 days left on active duty?

 You can’t file a BDD claim or add more medical conditions to your initial claim.
 But you can still begin the process of filing your claim before discharge.

 Learn how to file a claim less than 90 days before discharge.

 Are there any other reasons I can’t use the BDD program?

 You can’t use the BDD program if your claim requires special handling—even if you’re on full-time active duty, with more than 90 days left of service.